opensafely-core/opencodelists/userdocs/icd10-editions.md

 We provide warnings when:

-- a codelist includes a code that has moved between editions, and does not also contain the code for the other edition, or
+- a codelist contains a code from one edition, but not the corresponding code from the other edition e.g. it contains the NHS 2016 code but not the equivalent WHO 2019 code
 - a codelist includes a code that has conflicting definitions in the two editions.